England wary of Ukraine as surging Denmark face Czechs at Euro 2020 | Malay Mail

 Italy and Spain will face off in Tuesday’s first semi-final at Wembley.

-Lorenzo Insigne's brilliant curling strike secured a 2-1 win over Belgium in Munich as Italy extended their national record unbeaten run to 32 matches.
+Lorenzo Insigne’s brilliant curling strike secured a 2-1 win over Belgium as Italy extended their national-record unbeaten run to 32 matches, and the Napoli forward said the Azzurri wanted to honour injured Leonardo Spinazzola by going all the way.

-Nicolo Barella gave Italy the lead before Insigne doubled it, and the Azzurri held on despite a penalty from Romelu Lukaku just before half-time.
+Italian media report that Roma left-back Spinazzola will undergo tests in Rome on Saturday afternoon after being stretchered off at the Allianz Arena in Munich with an Achilles tendon injury.

-“We deserved to win.
-The players were extraordinary,” Italy coach Roberto Mancini told Rai.
+The 28-year-old, who has starred in Italy’s run to the Euro last four, is however expected to be out for several months.

 Spain goalkeeper Unai Simon saved two spot-kicks in a 3-1 penalty shootout win over 10-man Switzerland following a 1-1 draw in Saint Petersburg.